 Camilla is Museums Manager and Cultural Lead at Exeter’s Royal Albert Memorial Museum and Art Gallery.
 In this role she oversaw the refurbishment, extension and redisplay of the museum, which led to its recognition as the Art Fund Prize Museum of the Year 2012.
 Starting her museum working life as a sixteen year old volunteer, Camilla has taken up various curatorial roles across the country.
 These have included at Whitehaven Museum and Art Gallery; the City Museum and Art Gallery, Plymouth; Aberdeen Art Gallery; Rotherham Museums and Art Gallery; and as Project Manager for Sheffield’s Millennium Galleries.

-Rob is the General Manager of the Open University Students Association.
+Rob is Chief Executive of the Open University Students Association.
 He was born and raised in Stone, Staffordshire and before working in the charity sector he previously worked in local government managing community safety partnerships.
 He has a deep passion for history and heritage and lives in Milton Keynes with his wife and three young children.

 Katie is Chief Executive of Chawton House.
 She is the former Head of Partnerships and Stakeholder Relations at Imperial War Museum, where she was responsible for IWM’s public affairs, and overseeing the organisation’s international relationships and national partnerships programme.
 Katie has also been Director of the First World War Centenary Partnership, an IWM-led network of 4,000 not-for-profit organisations.
 Before taking up this post, she was one of the two-strong team running the National Museum Directors’ Council (NMDC) where she led the museum sector’s joint response to the Culture White Paper, as well as all policy and advocacy relating to collections and sector development.